Are you a software engineer,

 Is this another editor like Cursor or VS Code?

-No. Frontier sits a layer below an editor — it's the infrastructure that runs sessions across machines, persists state, and routes messages.
+No. Frontier sits a layer below an editor.
+It's the infrastructure that runs sessions across machines, persists state, and routes messages.
 An editor is one of the things you could build on it.
 The Spaces workflow you see here is built on Frontier, not baked into it.

 Do I have to use the Spaces workflow?

 Not at all.
-Spaces is the reference extension — the one that grew out of the daily grind of waiting on a single chat.
+Spaces is the reference extension, the one that grew out of the daily grind of waiting on a single chat.
 You can retune it, fork it, or write your own workflow against a small, design-focused API.

 Which models does it support?